 Firstly, stress contains an extremely strong acne-curing compound that very few people know about, with an ability to completely wipe out p.acnes bacteria on the skin of your face.

-- This study analysed the sweat composition of patients with various bacterial illnesses.
+STUDY TWO – this study analysed the sweat composition of patients with various bacterial illnesses.
 The scientists found that patients with bacterial infections like atopic dermatitis were far more likely to have low levels of dermcidin in their sweat.

 The significance for us?
 You’ve probably guessed already that dermcidin, and thus sweating, could be a potent way to eliminate the p. acnes bacteria.